jupyterhub/jupyterhub/README.md

 ## Installation

-JupyterHub can be installed with pip:
+JupyterHub can be installed with pip, and the proxy with npm:

+    npm install -g configurable-http-proxy
     pip3 install jupyterhub

 If you plan to run notebook servers locally, you may also need to install the Jupyter ~~IPython~~ notebook:

-    pip3 install notebook
+    pip3 install --upgrade notebook

 ### Development install